Jakob-Lester/Prep-AD/README.md

 </p>
 <img src="https://i.imgur.com/1lrrGPw.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>
-Now we will log back into DC-1 to install AD Users & Computers.
-Promote the VM to DC, setup a new forest as "mydomain.com" afterwards restart then log back into DC-1 as user: "mydomain.com\labuser".
-If you performed the steps properly you should be able to run AD Users & Computers as shown below.
+Next, we will log back into DC-1 to install Active Directory Users & Computers.
+We will promote the VM to a Domain Controller and set up a new forest named "mydomain.com."
+After completing this process, we will restart the VM and log back into DC-1 as the user "mydomain.com\labuser."
+If the steps were followed correctly, AD Users & Computers should run successfully, as demonstrated below.
 </p>
 <img src="https://i.imgur.com/cGjvRke.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 </p>
-Excellent!
-We can start creating Organizational Units (OU).
-Let's first create an OU named _EMPLOYEES.
-Create another OU named _ADMINS.
-In order to do that right click on the domain area.
-Select new->Organizational Unit and fill out the field.
-Then click inside of your OU and right click, select new and select user and fill out the information for your new user.
-The user should be named Jane Doe, she is going to be an Admin so her username will be Jane_admin.
-Lastly add Jane to the domain admins security group.
+Now we can begin creating Organizational Units (OUs).
+First, create an OU named _EMPLOYEES, followed by another OU named _ADMINS.
+To do this, right-click on the domain area, select New → Organizational Unit, and complete the required field.
+Next, navigate inside the _ADMINS OU, right-click, select New → User, and enter the details for a new user named Jane Doe.
+Since Jane will be an administrator, her username should be Jane_admin.
+Finally, add Jane to the Domain Admins security group.
 </p>
 <img src="https://i.imgur.com/hL7g5Y5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 </p>
 <img src="https://i.imgur.com/kcgvzdE.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
-From now on you can use Jane_admin as the administrator account.
-Now we will join Client-1 to the domain (mydomain.com) from the azure portal we will change client-1's DNS settings to the DC's Private IP address.
-After you do that restart Client-1 from within the Azure portal.
-Our picture below shows verification that client-1 is on the DC-1 DNS.
+From this point forward, Jane_admin will be used as the administrator account.
+Now, we will join Client-1 to the mydomain.com domain.
+First, update Client-1's DNS settings in the Azure portal, setting its DNS server to the private IP address of DC-1.
+Once the changes are applied, restart Client-1 from within the Azure portal.
+The image below confirms that Client-1 is now using DC-1 as its DNS server.
 </p>
 <img src="https://i.imgur.com/jbrGTXW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />